MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 - Base64 (boolean) - True or False.
 Sending a request with `true` returns the image data as a downloadable Base64 string, while sending a request of `false` displays the photo in your browser or REST client immediately after it is taken.
 Default is `true`. **Note: Images generated by this command are not saved in Misty's memory.
 To save an image to your robot for later use, pass `true` for `Base64` to obtain the image data, download the image file, then call `SaveImageAssetToRobot` to upload and save the image to Misty.**

 Return Values
 - Result (object) -  An object containing image data and meta information.
 This object is only sent if you pass `true` for `Base64`.
-You can save the image by manually downloading it either from the browser or your REST client.
+You can save the image by programmatically downloading it either from the browser or your REST client.
     - base64 (string) - A string containing the Base64-encoded image data.
     - format (string) - The type and format of the image returned.
-    - height (int) - The height of the picture in pixels.
+    - height (integer) - The height of the picture in pixels.
     - name (string) - The name of the picture.
-    - width (int) - The width of the picture in pixels.
+    - width (integer) - The width of the picture in pixels.

 ```json
 {